-CYDA is proud to be the Ohio Youth Hockey Association that is the home for the players in the Belfry Hockey Playmakers Development Program.
+CYDA is proud to be the Ohio Youth Hockey Association that is the home for the players in the Elite Development Program Hockey Academy that is the successor and continuation of the Belfry Hockey Playmakers Development Program.

-Those observations and LTAD research and recommendations into effective and efficient player development have led to the development of this program.
-In 2013, Mr. Belfry brought his youth training to Ohio for a one month camp that enjoyed tremendous success and was followed by another 4 week camp in the spring of 2014.
-That success was followed by a full blown expansion into Ohio for the 2014-15 season.
+Those observations and LTAD research and recommendations into effective and efficient player development have led to the development and refinement of his program from its inception in Ontario to Central Ohio.
+In 2013, Mr. Belfry brought his youth training to Ohio for a one month camp that enjoyed tremendous success.
+It was followed by another 4 week camp in the spring of 2014, which was followed by a full blown expansion into Ohio for the 2014-15 season.

 In 2015 CYDA was formed by the parents of players in the Belfry Hockey Columbus Program.
 CYDA is a non-profit hockey association created to expand opportunities for the players and parents in what is now part of the Elite Development Program (“EDP”) Hockey Academy.
 The EDP offers a high level alternative development program and structure not otherwise available in Central Ohio.